Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Communication and interpersonal skills that are strong

-- Proficient with Microsoft Office Suite
+- Proficient in Microsoft Office Suite

 References:

-- Available on request
+- Available upon the request of

-Here is an example for how to structure your resume with no experience:
+Here’s an example for how to structure your resume that is not based on experience:

 Qualifications Summary: